-A rectal fistula is a small channel or abscess that can develop between the end of the bowel and the skin surrounding the anus.
-This condition is also commonly called anal fistula.
+A rectal fistula is a small, infected passageway that can develop between the end of the bowel (anal canal) and the skin surrounding the anus.
+This condition is also referred to as an anal fistula.

 If one of the small glands that are located just inside the anus becomes blocked, an infected abscess can form.
 This abscess will likely need to be surgically drained.
 But once it is drained, the abscess can develop into a fistula that connects the infected anal gland to an opening on the skin near the anus.

-A rectal fistula is typically diagnosed when a medical professional sees an opening in the skin near a patient’s anus that is producing a bloody or smelly drainage.
+A telltale sign of a rectal fistula is an opening in the skin near the anus that produces a bloody, pus-like or foul-smelling drainage.
 However, not all fistulas result in an opening.

 - Recurring anal abscesses